FAQ - FREQUENTLY ASKED QUESTIONS

 HOW LONG HAVE YOU BEEN TEACHING DRUMS?

 I started teaching professionally around 2004, for RWJ Drum Store, Perth.
-I set up my own teaching company First Class Drums in 2010.
-So I have been teaching drums for well over 15 years.
+This fitted in nicely between my music studies and then my gig schedule.
+I then set up my own teaching company First Class Drums in 2010.

 WHAT QUALIFICATIONS/ACHIEVEMENTS DO YOU HAVE?